iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 <tr>
 <td>1</td>
 <td>Kofi and Brothers Company Limited</td>
-<td>Kofi and Brothers Company Limited deals in the production and sale of bikes.
-As a data analyst, I will help the marketing manager of the company gain insights into their data.
-This project was built with Excel and will help the company maximize revenue while delivering on their goal to provide affordable biking solutions to everyone.</td>
+<td>This project was built with Excel and will help the company maximize revenue while delivering on their goal to provide affordable biking solutions to everyone.</td>
 <td>https://github.com/iameberedavid/Kofi-and-Brothers-Company-Limited</td>
 </tr>